AndyMc3000/ci-ms2-party-chef/testing.md

 emailjs-contact-page-contact-form.js
 bootstrap-form-validation.js

-Once I configued the validator to accept jQuery and JavaScript ES6, no errors were listed.
+Once I configued the validator to accept jQuery and JavaScript ES6, no Errors were listed.

 ## 3. Manual Testing ##